ClickCease

 A new investigative report released by the National Transportation Safety Board (NTSB) says three seconds before a Tesla Model X on Autopilot slammed into a concrete barrier in Silicon Valley back in March killing the driver, the vehicle accelerated and the brakes weren’t applied.
 According to a report in the Los Angeles Times, there was no evidence of evasive action moments before the crash.
 The deadly car accident took the life of Walter Huang, a 38-year-old software engineer at Apple.

-No Warnings Before Crash
+No Warnings Before Tesla Crash

-The investigation is by no means over and there are several questions that remain in this case.
+The investigation is by no means over, and several questions remain in this case.
 The report states Huang had the Tesla SUV’s Autopilot engaged continuously for 19 minutes before the vehicle struck the barrier.
 Autopilot is a semi-autonomous feature that includes adaptive cruise control.
 It can automatically change lanes to pass cars on a freeway.
-During the 19-minute period, the Autopilot apparently flashed two visual alerts and one audible hands-on warning earlier in the drive.

-But that was 15 minutes before the crash.
-There were no warnings right before the collision.
-In fact, three seconds before the crash, the car accelerated from 62 mph to 70.8 mph.
-The brakes weren’t applied and the car plowed into the barrier.
 The Model X then became engulfed in flames that originated in the vehicle’s battery pack.
 Huang was transported to an area hospital where he died from his injuries.
 Investigators said in their report that the Tesla’s battery was smoldering even five days after the crash.
 Firefighters had to be called to douse the fire.

 Questions About Autopilot Safety